rafael-santiago/helios/README.md

 ## Understanding the Helio's basic directory structure

     helios/                                     [The Helios' root directory.]
-          doc/                                  [A place destinated to documentation.]
           installer/                            [All installer/uninstaller infrastructure is here]
           src/                                  [The Helios' src root directory]
-               includes/                        [Here the common purpose HSL code can be placed or at least subdirectories containing it...] toolsets/                [...but HSL codes which composes toolsets must be placed here.] common/         [Sometimes toolsets can share a code base so here is a place for it.] modules/                         [Modules (E.g.: HSL codes which uses a native code portion) must be placed here.]
+               includes/                        [Here the common purpose HSL code can be placed or at least subdirectories containing it...] doc/                     [A place dedicated for documentation.]
+                       toolsets/                [...but HSL codes which composes toolsets must be placed here.] common/         [Sometimes toolsets can share a code base so here is a place for it.] modules/                         [Modules (E.g.: HSL codes which uses a native code portion) must be placed here.]